-When 50 Amp shore service is not available, use care when operating the appliances and outlets to avoid overloading shore power service.
+When 50 Amp shore service is not available, care will have to be used when operating the appliances and using the outlets to avoid overloading the shore power service.

 Generator:

 The generator can be selected for use when shore power is unavailable.
 The maximum amount of generator output power, measured in watts, is calculated at an elevation of 500 feet above sea level.
 This figure will decrease slightly at higher altitude.
 Ambient temperature also effects total maximum output.
 The amount of AC electrical load applied to the generator determines fuel consumption.